ShawnMcGough/fast-synapse-deploy-task/README.md

 This task will deploy Azure Synapse artifacts using the publish branch.

 ### Major Features
- - Optimized for speed using connection pooling and multiple async requests to the Synapse API
+ - Optimized for speed using connection pooling and multiple async requests to the Synapse API.
-   - The [official Microsoft task](https://marketplace.visualstudio.com/items?itemName=AzureSynapseWorkspace.synapsecicd-deploy) is conservative.
-This task allows for more async requests, resulting in a faster deployment.
+ - Leverages Azure CLI for authentication.
- - Leverages Azure CLI for authentication
+ - Supports HTTP_PROXY, HTTPS_PROXY, and NO_PROXY environment variables.

 ## Pre-requisites for the task
 Requires [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/overview) installed on the agents.